jonahgluck/411-final-project/README.md

 # Spotify-like Web Application

 ## Description
 This is a Flask-based web application that provides Spotify-like functionality for managing user accounts, playlists, and interacting with Spotify's API to search for tracks.
-Users can create accounts, create playlists, add tracks, and search for songs using the Spotify API.
+Users can create accounts, create playlists, add tracks, and search for songs using the Spotify API (a Spotify api key is required for interacting with the Spotify routes).

-Generate a spotify api key.

 ## Features
 - **User Account Management**: Create accounts, login, and update passwords.